galperins4/tbw/README.md

 - pay_addresses: these are the addresses to go with the keep percentages (Note: reserve is required! all others are optional)

 ## Available Configuration Options (POOL)
-- netork: which network(options are ark, dark, kapu, lwf, lwf-t, oxy, oxy-t, onz, onz-t, shift, shift-t, rise, rise-t)
+- netork: which network(same as tbw options)
 - pool_ip: IP of the node the pool is installed on
 - explorer: The address of the explorer for the coin
 - coin: which coin (e.g., ARK, KAPU)